christianspecht/blog/src/_posts/0010 - batch-cheat-sheet.markdown

 Beware: you won't notice the difference as long as you only need files from `c:\foo`.
 But as soon as you need some other command-line tool like `git` or `hg` *(or some Windows helper like `regsvr32.exe`)*, your batch file won't find them anymore because you just deleted their locations from the `%PATH%`.

+## Variables are global in nested batch file calls

+Take a look at these two batch files:

+**batch1.bat**:

+	set var=foo
+	call batch2.bat
+	echo %var%

+**batch2.bat**:

+	set var=bar

+The first batch file calls the second one, so variables with the same name are shared between the two.

+This means that the last line in the first batch file (`echo %var%`) will output `bar` and not `foo` !